-Laryngoscopy is an exam that lets Drs.
-Medford and Luft see the back of your throat, your voice box (larynx), and vocal cords using a tool called a Laryngoscope.
+Laryngoscopy is an exam that lets Dr. Luft and Dr. Bogdan see the back of your throat, your voice box (larynx), and vocal cords using a tool called a Laryngoscope.
 A Laryngoscopy will be performed for the following reasons:

 - to find the cause of voice problems, such as breathy, hoarse, weak or no voice

 - to find the cause of pain in your throat or ear

 - to find the cause for problems such as difficulty in swallowing, a lump in the throat feeling, or bloody mucus

 - to check for breathing difficulties such as narrowing of the throat or blockages in the airway